knowmics-lab/PathwayComparator/README.md

 - Go to the "Simulations" panel on the left sidebar
 - Click on "Show simulation" ('eye' icon on the right) to view more details about the simulation
 - Go to the "Download results" box at the bottom of the page and click on "Download raw results"

+PHENSIM can be also executed from command line as a service of MITHril algorithm (<a href="https://github.com/alaimos/mithril-standalone">https://github.com/alaimos/mithril-standalone</a>).

 Scores associated to nodes are the values of "Activity Score" column.